iterative/dvc.org/content/docs/tutorials/get-started/reproduce.md

 `train.dvc` describes which source code and data files to use, and how to run the command in order to get the resulting model file.
-For each data file it depends on, we can in turn do the same analysis: find a corresponding DVC-file that includes the data file in its outputs, get dependencies and commands, and so on.
+For each data file it depends on, we can in turn do the same analysis: find a corresponding `.dvc` file that includes the data file in its outputs, get dependencies and commands, and so on.
 It means that DVC can recursively build a complete sequence of commands it needs to execute to get the model file.